| The Team

 |

-| Frank Fink is a rokudan (sixth-degree blackbelt) in Okinawan Shuri-ryu and Goju-ryu karate with experience in judo, jujitsu, kosho kempo, and wing chun kung fu.
+Frank Fink is a rokudan (sixth-degree black belt) in Okinawan Shuri-ryu and Goju-ryu karate with experience in judo, jujitsu, kosho kempo, and wing chun kung fu.
 He began his training at age fifteen in the Shuri ryu style of karate under Mr. Ron Rollins of Springfield, Illinois.
 Mr. Fink is a five-time USKK national champion in kumite (sparring) and kata (forms).
 He is a two-time medalist in European international competition and the second winner of the Trias Cup.
 In 2001, Mr. Fink became the thirty-third inductee into the Bushido International Society Hall of Fame.
 From his sensei, Mr. Ron Rollins, he inherited the role of chairman of the Mel Wise Memorial Bushido Award.
+Mr. Fink is a lifetime member of the United States Karate-do Kai and a certified referee with the Professional Karate Commission.
 He is a graduate of Western Illinois University with a B.A. in Education and a teacher's license from the State of Illinois.
-He currently teaches adult literacy and is the apprenticeship and college coordinator at the Federal Correctional Institution in Pekin.
-Mr. Fink is also a combat veteran of the Persian Gulf War and a lieutenant colonel in the United States Army Reserve.
+He recently retired from the Federal Correctional Institution in Pekin after twenty-one years of service.
+Mr. Fink is also a combat veteran of the Persian Gulf War and a retired lieutenant colonel with thirty years of service in the Illinois National Guard and United States Army Reserve.
 He is also a graduate of the U.S. Army Modern Army Combatives Program.

 .